Final Fantasy Adventure: Reception

 According to Square's publicity department, the game sold 700,000 units worldwide, with 500,000 of these sold in Japan.

 Final Fantasy Adventure was featured in Nintendo Power when it was re-released in the United States.
 IGN praised the Game Boy re-release version noting its strong story, graphics, and music.
 They additionally praised the game's puzzle elements as innovative and drew comparisons to The Legend of Zelda: Link's Awakening, though noted that its role-playing gameplay did not blend well with its action-oriented nature.
-RPGFan also praised the game stating it was "possibly the best thing that ever happened to ."
-RPGamer praised the game's plot stating, "The story is one where you can relate to the characters and also the world around them."
-Nintendojo also gave similar praise to the game however noting it being vastly different from Final Fantasy stating, "If you’re expecting Final Fantasy in the traditional sense, you’re going to be disappointed.
-However, if you play the game for a while, you just might find that it’s equally entertaining in its own fashion."
+RPGFan also praised the game and called it one of the best RPG titles for Game Boy.
+RPGamer praised the game's plot and the characters.
+Nintendojo also gave similar praise to the game but noting it being vastly different from other Final Fantasy titles.

 The game has been perceived very positively in the years following its initial release.
-GameDaily named it alongside the other Game Boy Final Fantasy titles as definitive games for the system, describing it as providing "hours of role-playing excitement, whether you were waiting in a dentist's office or on the way to Grandma's house."
-The sentiment was shared by gaming magazine Pocket Games, which ranked the titles together 8th out of the Top 50 games for the Game Boy, stating "every game in the series is a sprawling classic with well-written scripts and solid characters."
+GameDaily named it alongside the other Game Boy Final Fantasy titles as definitive games for the system, describing it as providing "hours of role-playing" to play.
+The sentiment was shared by gaming magazine Pocket Games, which ranked the titles together 8th out of the Top 50 games for the Game Boy, stating that every game in the series is a classic with well-written scripts and solid characters.
 Kotaku praised the original release of the game as a "really great action-RPG".
 1UP.com called the game ambitious for its time, writing that it represented an evolution of the overhead perspective action adventure genre.
 They also rated the game as "Worth It!" in terms of buying and enjoying the original game in 2007, and noted it as the origins of the Mana series' many unique gameplay features.
 GamesRadar named it the 13th best Game Boy game ever made, noting that its interesting leveling system and a large number of collectible items made up for a poor English translation.
 Game Informer also praised the game's leveling system, though it did call it a "simplistic" title in comparison to its sequels.